petervansickel/terraform-icp-ibmcloud/README.md

 1. From the [IBM Cloud Console](https://console.bluemix.net), select [Infrastructure](https://control.bluemix.net) from the left sidebar menu.
 2. In the IBM Cloud Infrastructure page, expand the **Storage** dropdown and select [File Storage](https://control.bluemix.net/storage/file).
 3. Select [Order File Storage](https://control.bluemix.net/storage/order?storageType=FILE) from the upper-right side of the window.
-4. Select the datacenter most appropriate for your installation, a minimum of at least 20GB of storage size, and the desired amount of IOPS (_generally 0.25 or 2 are sufficient_).
+4. Select the datacenter which you will deploy your IBM Cloud Private cluster into, a minimum of at least 20GB of storage size, and the desired amount of IOPS (_generally 0.25 or 2 are sufficient_).
 Then click **Place Order**.
 5. Once created, click on your File Storage instance from the list shown at https://control.bluemix.net/storage/file.
 6. Make note of the **Mount Point** field as this will be used later on.
 7. Click on the **Actions** dropdown from the upper-right and select **Authorize Host**.